This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 - Add the erythritol or sugar substitute and egg and mix until combined.

-- Mix in the salt and baking powder.
+Mix in the salt and baking soda.

 - Add the almond flour a little bit at a time to avoid any clumping, Whisk everything together to combine thoroughly.